 If we talk about the climate of India, India has a tropical monsoon climate.
-This type of climate is found mainly in the south and south eastern parts of India.
+This type of climate is found mainly in the south and southeastern parts of India.

 The southern part is located near the equator and the southern part of India has a tropical climate.
 Whereas the northern part of India was above the Tropic of Cancer, it should have a temperate climate.
 But the Himalayan Mountains are located in the north of India.
 The height of which is about 6000 meters.
 This Himalayan mountain prevents the cold winds coming from Central Asia to enter India.
 Hence these polar cold winds do not enter India.
 Is that India gets less cold than Central Asia like Siberia and China.
-And India has tropical climate whereas north of India has temperate climate.
+And India has a tropical climate whereas the north of India has a temperate climate.

 Along with being tropical, India also has a monsoon climate.
 Let us first understand what is the monsoon?
 Monsoon means that the direction of the wind changes during the year by season.
 There are two types of monsoon climate in India.
 North Eastern Monsoon and South Western Monsoon

-North Eastern Monsoon - The cold winds entering the North East direction in India are called North Eastern Monsoon.
+North Eastern Monsoon - The cold winds entering the North-East direction in India are called the North Eastern Monsoon.
 The North Eastern Monsoon is affected in India during the winter season and it flows over the terrain in India.
 It is that this monsoon does not rain in India, but when the North Eastern monsoon flows through northeast India.
 You flow over the Bay of Bengal and receive sufficient humidity from it.
 After that, hitting the east coast of Tamil Nadu, it rains heavily on the Coromandel coast.
 This is the reason that Tamil Nadu receives rainfall even in winter.

-South Western Monsoon - The Southwest Monsoon enters India from the South Western direction.
+South Western Monsoon - The Southwest Monsoon enters India from the South-Western direction.
 The southwest monsoon flows in India in summer.
 The southwest monsoon is the main reason for rainfall in India.
 Up to 90% of the rainfall in India is due to the southwest monsoon.